Outside Denver County Court - Denver Domestic Violence Attorney

 Even if the underlying charge is a misdemeanor, the collateral consequences can last for years or decades.

-Common Defenses to Domestic Violence Charges in Denver
+Common Defense to Domestic Violence Charges in Denver

 At The Lawrence Law Firm, we don’t assume guilt.
 We thoroughly investigate every case to find legal and factual defenses that can help get charges reduced or dismissed.